pstringe/Research-Development-and-Applications/Hacking/Personal Medical Procedures/Response to Process Induced Memory Deficit.md

 ## Current methods and drawbacks
 0. [Prop] The subject may associate the sensation of `deep symbol activation` with the sensation of `alertness`
-1. [Prop] demon processes may counter when when focus is lost
+1. [Prop] `D` processes may counter when when focus is lost
-2. [Prop] Demon processes possess the ability to counter the effect I induce through direct stimulation
+2. [Prop] `D` processes possess the ability to counter the effect I induce through direct stimulation
 3. [Prop] To counter the effect, we desire a method that does not require our concentration or re-iteration.

 ## Proposed Solution
 ![[Procedure For Encoding Propositions In Metaphysical Objects]]

 ## Concerns
 ## Results